bachanekkamil/THetA_luigi/README.md

 There are many other classes for Hadoop and recurrent pipelines, which are in the documentation if necessary.

 ##Important tidbits

+These are the kinds of details I wish were in the docs.
+Hopefully, they save some time if you modify the code.

 + Instance variables do not update across methods.
 This leads to some subtle bugs if output relies on some updated value, because the output file will be in a different location and the Task will seem to have never finished.
 + If the output for a Task already exists, the `run()` method will not be executed and Luigi will continue.
 + The browser must be open on the machine that the server is running on.